 The Economic and Social Research Council (ESRC) is keen to promote partnership and research collaborations between our postgraduate students and non-academic organisations.

 Creating effective partnerships is key to delivering our strategic objectives.
 Genuine collaboration engages non-academic partners in the research process from day one.
-Our Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) are working to ensure that at least 30% of our funded studentship projects involve some form of collaboration.
+Our Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) are working to ensure that at least 15% of our funded studentships are in collaboration with partners beyond academia.

 Collaboration can take many forms – from co-developing the research a postgraduate student will undertake for their PhD, to engaging a PhD student on a specific policy-relevant project that does not link directly to their PhD but does use their skills to address a policy issue.
 Substantial non-academic user engagement is an important part of collaboration.